yasgr/yasgr/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently looking for a job
+- 🔭 I am currently looking for a job as a Junior Front-End or Back-end Developer
-- 🐍 I’m currently learning Python
+- 🐍 I am also learning Python